Skip to content

 Why don’t you accept who you are and show the world who you can become and what you can offer to the world?

-You might be depressed because you are not like me.
+You might be depressed because you are not like others.
 You want to be like others, you want to be like the majority of us.
 My friend, this is BS.
 Your biological identity is your authenticity.

 If somebody is killed by some external factor then death has some justification but if we kill ourselves then our death has no meaning, no justification.

-Suffering and dying are inevitable in our lives but if we kill ourselves by our own weak thoughts then we’ve not understood death.
+Pain and dying are inevitable in our lives but if we kill ourselves by our own weak thoughts then we’ve not understood death.

 My friend, you don’t know what you can offer personally to this society yet, but if you become weak to fight against the social myths then you’ve not learnt anything from Tim Cook, who leads one of the most powerful companies, Apple, as a CEO on the planet.